A Public Affair (song)

 "A Public Affair" is a song by American singer Jessica Simpson.
 It was co-written by Simpson and produced by Lester Mendez, for Simpson's fourth studio album of the same title.
 It was released as the album's first single (second overall) on June 29, 2006, by Epic Records.
-The synth-pop track samples the composition of "Ain't No Mountain High Enough" by Diana Ross and interpolates the Madonna classic "Holiday".
-It was also compared to Janet Jackson.
-Lyrically, the song speaks about having fun with friends.
+The synth-pop track samples the composition of "Ain't No Mountain High Enough" by Diana Ross.
+The song’s lyrical content speaks about having fun with friends.

-"A Public Affair" received mixed reviews from critics, with many criticizing its close similarity with "Holiday".
+"A Public Affair" received generally positive reviews from critics.
+It was likened by critics to the Madonna song "Holiday" and to songs by Janet Jackson.
 The song reached the top 10 in Canada, Ireland and Scotland and made the top 20 in US, Australia and UK.
 The song also topped the Billboard Hot Dance Club Play chart, becoming Simpson's first number one on the chart.
 The song ranked at number 51 on Top 100 Pop Songs of 2006 by About.com.

 Composition

 "A Public Affair" lasts for three minutes and 21 seconds.
 Musically, it is a synth-pop song with a moderate dance groove.
-The song features a melody, arrangement and instrumentation; the latter are reminiscent of the classic Madonna song "Holiday" (1983).
-The song also contains a retro percussion breakdown and a springy, rubbery bassline.
+The song was noted by critics as reminiscent of the Madonna song "Holiday" (1983).
+The song contains a retro percussion breakdown and a springy, rubbery bassline.
 At the end of the song, the background vocalists sing a few lines of "Aaah-Aaah-Aaah" which is a line borrowed from the Diana Ross's "Ain't No Mountain High Enough".
 According to the sheet music published at Musicnotes.com by EMI Music Publishing, the song is written in the key of D major.
 It follows a chord progression of G–A–Fm–Bm, and the song is set in common time with a tempo of 124 beats per minute.
 Simpson's breathy vocals recall Janet Jackson, spanning from a low note of A3 to a high note of B4.